sskprog/Yii2-basic-functionality/README.md

-# Yii2
+# Yii2 basic functionality

-#### Для незарегистрированных пользователей
+#### For unregistered users
-- регистрация с подверждением пароля
+- registration with password confirmation
-- просмотр всех записей
+- view all posts
-- просмотр отдельной записи
+- view a single post
-- просмотр записей определенного пользователя
+- view posts of a specific user
-- верстки и дизайна нет
+- simple Bootstrap design

-#### Личный кабинет
+#### Personal Area
-- вход только для зарегистрированных пользователей (редирект на форму авторизации)
+- login only for registered users (redirect to the authorization form)
-- создание, редактирование, просмотр, удаление своих записей
+- create, edit, view, delete your posts

-#### Настройки
+#### Settings
-- база данных SQLite (в корне сайта)
+- database SQLite
-- настроены ЧПУ
+- configured human readable URL
-- логины пользователей с записями (admin, user, test). Все пароли 123456.
+- usernames with posts (admin, user, test).
+All passwords are 123456.